 Population and Sample

-This research employees a qualitative study.
+This research employs a qualitative method.
 The researcher uses qualitative method because this research focuses on the text as the primary data.
 According to Vanderstoep and Johnston (2009: 7), qualitative research produces narrative or textual descriptions of the phenomena under the study.
 In this research, the researcher will investigate the conversation containing English language of Indonesian students.
-Method is a method that must be used to achieve research objectives, while research itself is a series of scientific activities that include problem search period, problem discovery period, and problem solving period (Sudaryanto, 2015:1).
+Method is a process of achieving research objectives, while research itself is a series of scientific activities that include problem search period, problem discovery period, and problem solving period (Sudaryanto, 2015:1).
 Problem solving period includes several stages, namely the stages of providing data, the stage of data analysis, and the stage of data analysis presentation.
-The sample of this research is taken from several junior high school students in East Barito regency at 9th grade.
-Not all of the student in 9th grade are analyzed, it just six students as representation because they often watch video blogging.
+The sample of this research is taken from several junior high school students in East Barito regency of 9th grade.
+Not all of the student in 9th grade are analyzed, but only six students because they often watch video blogging.
 The main criteria of correspondent is actively watching video blogging (vlog) on Youtube.
 The location of correspondent is in Junior high school at Patangkep Tutui district, East Barito regency, Central Borneo province, Indonesia

 Instruments

-The data were collected by using recording and note taking techniques.
+The data was collected by using recording and note taking techniques.
 According to Sudaryanto (2015:133), recording technique aims to record the utterances that the informants produce, while note taking technique uses data classification.
 Also, the researcher used interview test as the instrument.

 Data Analysis Procedures

 This research used decriptive-qualitative method.
-Then, the steps of the data were the researcher asked permissions to conduct a research in Junior high school at Patangkep Tutui district, East Barito regency, Central Borneo province , then after selecting the samples, the researcher did interview test to the subjects, recorded the conversations, and analyzed it by writing down the pattern of the sentence that utteranced by the students.
+Then, the steps of the data were that firstly the researcher asked permissions to conduct a research in Junior high school at Patangkep Tutui district, East Barito regency, Central Borneo province , then after selecting the samples, the researcher did interview test to the subjects, recorded the conversations, and analyzed it by writing down the pattern of the sentence that were uttered by the students.

 RESULTS AND DISCUSSION

 In this part, the results of this research are divided into two sections: Findings and Discussions.
-In the first section, the result of analysis relates to the problem stated before covering the effect of watching Youtube`s video in student second language acquisition.
+In the first section, the result of analysis relates to the problem stated before covering the effects of watching Youtube`s video in student second language acquisition.
 Further, the second section presents the explanation of each result of analysis.

 In this section, the researcher describes the data findings from student`s utterance after watching Youtube`s video blogging.
-All the data showing in the table show the frequency of occurrence of uttered by students.
+All the data, shown in the table, shows the frequency of occurrence uttered by students.

 The aim of this part is to answer the questions in the research problems.
 The first data finding shows the relation between the first question in the research problems.
 The results are various based on the genres of video blogging they watch and they will be displayed in the following table.